TasnimulHassan02/Bright-Breast-AI/README.md

-<b>Breast cancer</b> is a major cause of mortality in women worldwide.
+Breast cancer is a major cause of mortality in women worldwide.
 Early and accurate diagnosis is critical.
 This project applies a multi-task deep learning approach using a customized U-Net model to:

 🔍 Segment tumors in breast ultrasound images